 On another occasion the house in Marbella, built like Fort Knox with high walls and electric gate, didn’t stop the public seeing how a movie star lives.

 Connery discovered his security guard was taking people on guided tours around his house for a fee while he worked abroad.
-Though treated by Marbella elite for the celebrity he was, the city council still cost him distress when they altered a harbour area of beach that shifted the coastline at Connery’s house.
-He had to get large boulders placed along the beach side of his house to tame the waves.
+Though treated by Marbella elite for the celebrity he was, the city council still cost him distress when they altered a harbour area of beach-line that shifted the coastline at Connery’s house.
+He had to get large boulders craned in and placed along the beach side of his house to tame the waves.

 I asked Connery what became of his money.